 Because you and your family will be spending a great deal of time on the deck, you need to consider where it should be located, especially how it should be accessed from the house.
 Because meals are frequently served on the deck, most families put it off the kitchen door.
 This isn't always the ideal place because it creates traffic flow through the busy kitchen area.
 Sometimes a better solution is to place it off a living room, dining room, or family room that is connected to the kitchen.
 This allows you to put in a wider patio or French door for easier access.

 It is important that your deck is proportional to the size of your home and lot.
-A good rule of thumb is check out the size of decks on similar properties in your neighborhood.
+A good rule of thumb is to check out the size of decks on similar properties in your neighborhood.
 You will need to check your local city or county building codes for standards regarding what portion of your lot can be occupied by a deck and how close it is to the lot line.
 You also need to take into consideration where to place stairs to the yard, the location of the sun at various times of the day, and whether or not there are fences, trees, or bushes to protect you from the sun and wind and provide privacy.

 It is extremely important that your deck is built to code and has the required safety features.
-Otherwise you may end up fixing problems before you sell your property.
+Otherwise, you may end up fixing problems before you sell your property.
 First, many building codes require a 4-inch space between rails to prevent small children from falling through.
 The deck must also be adequately attached to the house to keep it from tipping over with the weight of too many people.
-You will also need to take into consideration the height of stairs and placement of railings and gates if you have small children or pets.
+You will also need to take into consideration the height of the stairs and placement of railings and gates if you have small children or pets.

-It is important that you deck is consistent with the style of your home.
+It is important that your deck is consistent with the style of your home.
 The easiest way to add style is to make the color and style of the railings and the light fixtures consistent with your home.
 You should also take into consideration how your deck fits with the backyard.
 It should provide a smooth transition from the outdoors to the indoors of your home.

 Eating dinner, entertaining guests, or simply relaxing with your family are primary uses for a new deck.
 Your family will find they enjoy time together instead of spending time in front of the television, video games, or computer.